 Notices of redemption may be subject to one or more conditions precedent specified in the notice of redemption.
 If a notice of redemption is subject to the satisfaction of one or more conditions precedent, the related notice shall describe each such condition, and if applicable, shall state that, in our discretion, the redemption date may be delayed until such time as any or all such conditions have been satisfied or waived (provided, that in no event shall such redemption date be delayed to a date later than 60 days after the date on which such notice was sent), or such redemption may not occur and such notice may be rescinded in the event that any or all such conditions have not been satisfied or waived by the redemption date, or by the redemption date as so delayed.
-We will provide written notice of the satisfaction or waiver of such conditions, the delay of such redemption date or the rescission of such notice of redemption to the trustee no later than one business day prior to the redemption date, and the trustee shall provide such notice to each holder of the notes in the same manner in which the notice of redemption was given.
-Upon receipt of such notice of the delay of such redemption date or the rescission of such notice of redemption, such redemption date shall be automatically delayed or such notice of redemption shall be automatically rescinded, as applicable, and the redemption of the notes shall be automatically delayed or rescinded and cancelled, as applicable, as provided in such notice.
+We will provide written notice of the satisfaction or waiver of such conditions, the delay of such redemption date or the rescission of such notice to each holder of the notes in the same manner in which the notice of redemption was given.
+Upon receipt of such notice of the delay of such redemption shall be automatically delayed or such notice of redemption shall be automatically rescinded, as applicable, and the redemption of the notes shall be automatically delayed or rescinded and cancelled, as applicable, as provided in such notice.
 Notices of redemption with respect to the notes will be mailed by first-class mail at least 30 but not more than 60 days before the redemption date to each holder of notes to be redeemed at such holder's registered address.